Inside: The perfect 5-day UK road trip itinerary for exploring Scotland, England & Wales.

 I’d splurged with my Starwood points for a room at the luxe Sheraton Grand Hotel & Spa Edinburgh and it was totally worth it – our room had a spectacular view of Edinburgh Castle!
 It was also helpful that we were right in the heart of the city and an easy walk from everything we wanted to see.

 We had hoped to visit Edinburgh Castle but figured it would likely take up most of the afternoon so instead we opted for our own walking tour of the city.
 We began in the pub-lined Grassmarket neighborhood and ended with a stroll down the Royal Mile before settling in at a pub for a beer.

-It was a terrific afternoon and the perfect way to wrap up our whirlwind road trip through the UK.
+It was a terrific afternoon and the perfect way to wrap up our whirlwind UK road trip through Scotland, England and Wales.
 But, of course, we barely had time to scratch the surface in the UK so further exploration (and a more extended stay) is definitely in order sometime soon.

 But for now, it’s a 6am flight to Paris in the morning and an overnight flight to India to continue our honeymoon journey around the world!